pxslip/db-studio/docs/reference/system/presets.md

 ---
-description: REST and GraphQL API documentation on the Presets collection in Directus.
+description: REST and GraphQL API documentation on the Presets collection in d9.
 readTime: 5 min read
 pageClass: page-reference
 ---

 # Preset

 > Presets hold the preferences of individual users of the platform.
-This allows Directus to show and maintain custom
+This allows d9 to show and maintain custom
 > item listings and bookmarks for users of the app.
 [Learn more about Presets](/getting-started/glossary#presets).

 ---